yuhsuan1203/TSC/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-I think that classifying each image is an easy job, except for the fifth image.
-Because this image is a little.
+I think that classifying each image is an easy job if the model is good enough, because the traffic signs in all images are big and clear.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).